Example Career: Medical Records Specialists

 - Written Comprehension - The ability to read and understand information and ideas presented in writing.

-What Medical Records and Health Information Technicians Should Be Interested In
+What Medical Records Specialists Should Be Interested In

 - Conventional - Conventional occupations frequently involve following set procedures and routines.
 These occupations can include working with data and details more than with ideas.
 Usually there is a clear line of authority to follow.